 Before the update, there were more than 1,000 Android apps available in the Microsoft Store.
 The Windows 11 2022 Update increases that significantly to over 20,000.

 Microsoft bought the video-editing application Clipchamp back in 2021, and now we’re seeing the fruit of that acquisition.
-Clipchamp has been available in early builds of Windows 11 through the Insider program, but the video-editing software is now available to all PCs via the Windows 11 2022 Update.
+Clipchamp has been available in early builds of Windows 11 through the Insider program, but the video-editing software is now available to all PCs via the

 The demise of Windows Movie Maker in 2017 has left a hole in Microsoft’s bundle of included software, and having Clipchamp available provides a solid default option for people who need to put together quick videos on a Windows PC.
 Think of it as the Microsoft Paint of video.

 The Windows 11 2022 Update brings a couple of admirable accessibility features, specifically for those with specific needs for controlling their PCs.
-Voice Access is a new feature that lets you control the entirety of Windows 11 exclusively with your voice.
+Voice Access is a new feature that lets you control the entirety of

 Live Captions, on the other hand, will convert any audio source into captions, including videos and video calls.
 While many individual applications and websites include captioning, Live Captions does this universally throughout the entirety of the operating system.

 - This huge password manager exploit may never get fixed

 - These 7 AI creation tools show how much AI can really do

 - This ChatGPT scam duped thousands of people into downloading fake app